 According to legend, the Zombie was named after the concoction was whipped up to aid a very hungover man on his way to a business meeting.
 When the same man returned to the bar, Donn Beach’s Don the Beachcomber in Hollywood, he claimed that the drink had turned him into a zombie for the remainder of his trip.

-The Strawberry Daiquiri Recipe:
+The Colada Sunrise Recipe: